-We argue that finding the correct intersections (junctions) is the key to generate a high quality road network, because this ensures that GPS error affects only the shape of the roads and not the connectivity of the graph.
+We argue that finding the correct intersections (junctions) is the key to generating a high quality road network, because this ensures that GPS error affects only the shape of the roads and not the connectivity of the graph.
 Fathi and Krumm [2010] focus on this challenge.
 They slide a circular shape descriptor over the GPS data; the descriptor is trained using positive and negative samples from known locations.
 After intersections have been obtained, road segments are generated using the routes.
-Karagiorgou and Pfoser [2012] and Karagiorgou et al. [2013] also find first the intersections by detecting changes in movement patterns.